-Computer Store.
-The UNH Computer Store offers UNH students, faculty, and staff access to the highest quality, standardized computer products and services, coupled with expert advice and excellent customer service.
-We carry Apple and Dell notebook and desktop computers; iPads and iPods; laser and ink jet printers and cartridges; heavily discounted software, including Microsoft Office and Adobe Creative Suites; and a variety of other supplies and peripherals at educational pricing.
-Speak to a live staff member at (603) 862-1328 or visit us online at computerstore.unh.edu.
-We are conveniently located on Level 2 of the MUB, across from the student package-pickup window.
+Computer Store Tech Connect.
+The UNH Computer Store Tech Connect offers UNH students, faculty, and staff access to the highest quality, standardized computer products and services, coupled with expert advice and excellent customer service.
+The store carries Apple and Dell computers; tablets, including iPads; laser and ink jet printers and cartridges; heavily discounted software; and a variety of other supplies and peripherals at educational pricing.
+Speak to a live staff member at (603) 862-1328 or visit online at computerstore.unh.edu.
+The store is conveniently located on Level 2 of the MUB, across from the student package-pickup window.
 In addition, there are vending machines throughout campus offering a range of supplies students might need on the go, including batteries, index cards, headphones, and more.

 IT Service Desk

 Disability Services for Students

 Disability Services for Students (DSS) is committed to establishing a community that ensures full participation for students, and providing assistance that will facilitate independence and academic progress.
 The office is responsible for determining and ensuring academic and housing accommodations.
 In addition, we are a source of information and referral; a resource and collaborative partner for the campus community; and a point of support and advocacy regarding access issues in general.

 Self-identifying with DSS is the first step in both gathering useful information—what DSS offers and what other resources exist—and establishing accommodations.
 You will need to provide documentation, make an appointment to review/discuss it, and identify appropriate accommodations.
 Creating a faculty accommodation letter is part of that process.
 Please see the Documentation Guidelines for direction on what to provide.
 If you are unsure, submit/bring whatever you may have so we can review and evaluate it.